Keening

 For the past several years I have been on an inspired journey to reclaim ancestral wisdom and connect with the indigenous spirit of the “Great Sacred Motherland of Europe” – a term I first heard from activist Lyla June.

-This longing for reconnection was the impetus to create a program last year called “Songs of Mother Europe”, which features song carriers from all over Europe who still carry the old songs.
-In the past year we have had over 700 participants in the course, which speaks to me of a collective impulse to remember and preserve ancestral wisdom.
+This longing for reconnection was the impetus to create this Weaving Remembrance organization, and its first course a few years ago called “Songs of Mother Europe”, which features song carriers from all over Europe who still carry the old songs.

 Welcome, I’m Lana Lanaia.
-I was born in England, live in the Scottish Highlands, and have spent much of my life exploring the landscapes and sacred places of these Islands.
+I live in the Scottish Highlands, and my lineage is woven through many lands.

 I am passionate about re-awakening the ancient, living wisdom within our hearts and lands; weaving remembrance that we are all children of the Earth.